PaoloNardini/atc-terminal/README.md

 - index.html?airport=LFPO,LFPG,LFPB       (Paris TMA, Charles De Gaulle / Orly / Le Bourget)

 If no airports are specified, the default scenery based on ROME/ITALY TMA will be loaded.
 The scenery file includes also a more realistic configuration of runways status (to be implemented in a configuration panel).
-By loading other airports, the runways status (open/close, used for takeoff / landing /both) will be selected randomly.
+By loading other airports, the runways status (open/close, used for takeoff / landing / both) will be selected randomly.

 The config.js file contains all the customizable parameters, you can experiment with.

 # Current features

-Recognized commands:
+Recognized commands (enter in the upper-right box labelled "enter radio message"):

 - < plane > REL -> Accept plane release from TWR or ATC
 - < plane > F < flight level > -> climb or descent to the indicated flight level (in feet/1000).
 Example F 120 = 12,000 feet